compressa-net/compressa/README.md

 - `gist` would be great for chapter titles
 - `paragraph` will be shown under the chapter header
 - `verbose bullets` will be the first level of zoom

+## ChatGPT

+The chatbot could generate the summary with lowest zoom level.
+The target compression would be x4.

+### Input text (340 sentences, 7465 words, 45855 characters)
+2nd chapter of AI Superpowers, diveded into ~60-sentence parts.

+`Summarize the following text with approximately 15 sentences:`